publishlab/plugins/readme.md

 - `userId` (int) ID of current user
 - `viewport` (string) Name of current viewport
 - `viewports` (array) List of all viewports
+- `loader` (object) Helper to load js and css-files required by the plugin.

 Labrador require these public methods for any plugin:
 - `start` (void) Start the plugin